Zamiell/isaac-faq/misc/Blog-Response.md

 Just think about how silly that is - pouring over code, adding print statements, testing things over and over for *an entire hour* until you finally find a typo.
 This is the story that we see over and over again.
 It's a bit frustrating when you know that after a few short steps, this person could have a red squiggly line in their text editor that shows them exactly where the error is, reducing the time that it takes to solve the problem down to a *single second*.

 So, the benefits for beginners can be immense.
 But do the benefits outweigh the costs?
 That is a difficult question to answer.
 I think I do agree with Jill that IsaacScript is best-suited for people who already know how to program TypeScript and already know how Isaac modding works.
 As we move further away from that side of the spectrum, things get a little more murky.
 There are definitely benefits of using the tool, regardless of what your skill level is, but I do take Jill's point that IsaacScript should not be recommended to everyone.
-If the website doesn't do a good enough job of explaining that, then it probably needs to be updated.
+I think that the website does an excellent job of explaining this, so please submit a pull request if you think it can be written better.

 <br>